 - Loss of enjoyment of life

-California Civil Code states that the tree trunk location is what determines the owner of a private tree.
-If the tree trunk is completely contained within one plot of land, that plot’s owner is also the tree owner.
+California Civil Code states that the tree trunk location determines the owner of a private tree.
+If the tree trunk is completely contained within one plot of land, that plot's owner is also the tree owner.
 However, if the tree trunk is spread between adjacent plots of land, the separate landowners own the tree.Responsibilities of an Oakland Tree Owner

-The simplest way to establish negligence on the part of a tree owner is to prove that they had “actual knowledge” of the dangerous condition on their property yet did nothing to remedy it.
-Sometimes an owner will admit to having actual knowledge, but if the dangerous condition is clearly visible and in plain sight of the owner daily, this is often enough to establish that the owner had actual knowledge of the hazard.
+The simplest way to establish negligence on the part of a tree owner is to prove that they had "actual knowledge" of the dangerous condition on their property yet did nothing to remedy it.
+Sometimes an owner will admit to having actual knowledge.
+Still, if the dangerous condition is clearly visible and in plain sight of the owner daily, this is often enough to establish that the owner had actual knowledge of the hazard.

 It is somewhat more complicated to prove "constructive knowledge," which is a legal concept meaning the owner should have known about the dangerous condition because any reasonable person would have been aware.

-California personal injury claims must be settled in most cases, or a lawsuit filed, before the second anniversary of the injury.
+California personal injury claims must be settled in most cases, or a lawsuit filed before the second anniversary of the injury.
 If the injured person is a minor, the time limit begins once the minor reaches their 18th birthday.

 Watch the YouTube video, which documents a massive tree that fell in Oakland a few years ago.Oakland Tree Accident Lawyer